Eclipse91/FTP-File-Transfer-Program/README.md

 # FTP File Transfer Program

-The FTP File Transfer program is designed to automate the transfer of files between a remote FTP server and local/internal network directories.
+The FTP File Transfer Program is designed to automate the transfer of files between a remote FTP server and local/internal network directories.
 It includes features for scheduling tasks, logging, and reading configuration parameters from a `config.ini` file.

 ## Application Structure